dstreev/hadoop-cli/README.md

 	hdfscli -k HDP.LOCAL,namenode,m1.hdp.local

 This can be used in conjunction with the 'Startup' Init option below to automatically connect to commonly used clusters.

+### Support for External Configurations (core-site.xml,hdfs-site.xml)

+Sometimes you need to have specific properties set via 'core-site' and 'hdfs-site' property files.
+This includes the configuration settings needed to connect to a High-Availability Namenode Cluster.

+The '--config' option take 1 parameter, a local directory.
+This directory should contain hdfs-site.xml and core-site.xml files.
+When used, you'll automatically be connected to hdfs and changed to you're hdfs home directory.

+Example Connection parameters.

+    # Use the hadoop files in the input directory to configure and connect to HDFS.
+    hdfscli --config ../mydir

+This can be used in conjunction with the 'Startup' Init option below to run a set of commands automatically after the connection is made.
+The 'connect' option should NOT be used in the initialization script.

+### Support for default configuration

+The '-a,--auto' option has no parameters.
+When specified, the default /etc/hadoop/conf directory will be searched for core-site and hdfs-site files.
+This option is similiar to using: hdfscli --config /etc/hadoop/conf

+    # Basic Usage for Default
+    hdfscli -a

+This can be used in conjunction with the 'Startup' Init option below to run a set of commands automatically after the connection is made.
+The 'connect' option should NOT be used in the initialization script.

 ### Startup Initialization Option

 Using the option '-i <filename>' when launching the CLI, it will run all the commands in the file.